chadsansing/airlock-campaign/world-building.md

 ## Schools

 - Schools can be academies that deliver the same curriculum and experience across planets.
-- Schools can be loosely federated and run by individual and idisyncratic masters on different planets, each fully graduating trusted adjudicators in an overarching tradition.
+- Schools can be loosely federated and run by individual and idiosyncratic masters on different planets, each fully graduating trusted adjudicators in an overarching tradition.
 - Schools can be sites on different planets organized into "chambers" or parts of a pilgrimage an ajudicator needs to complete to graduate.
 - Schools can follow other cross-sector or otherwise intra-system models imagined by GMs and players.